mahmoudabdulmuty/movies-app/README.md

-# Flex Movies
+# tMovies

-tmovies is a movie web based application, it shows all popular movies with their trailers.
+tMovies is a movie web based application, it shows all popular movies with their trailers.
 Built with Reactjs and SASS

 ## Features